Vaccinations for Health

 The Fire Department would like to remind the public that the service is FREE to residents of El Paso and Hudspeth County who are 18 and over and do not have medical insurance or are on Medicaid.
 Glucose and blood pressure screening are free to anyone 18 and older.
 Residents who meet these guidelines are encouraged to take advantage of the program.
 The goal of the program is to increase the wellness of the community.

 The Vaccinations for Health program is a collaboration between the El Paso Fire Department and the El Paso Department of Public Health to provide preventative health care to the uninsured and/or Medicaid who are 18 years or older.
+The goal of the program is to increase the wellness of the community in an effort to achieve the City’s goal to nurture and promote a healthy and sustainable community.

 VACCINES AND SERVICES